parallel-forecast/AI-dict/docs/dictionary.md

 Non-examples:
 * One neuron in a hidden layer in AlphaZero's neural net

+Progress, Artificial intelligence (Unclear)

+Improvements in capabilities due to scientiﬁc breakthroughs and Research and Development.
+(See: Grace et al. 2018)

+___

 ### Safe, Artificial Intelligence (Ambiguous / Disputed)

 A human designed system that does at least approximately what the designer and/or user intended it to do, without